princeton-sns/sharded-noise-server/README.md

 A multithreaded version of central server.

-## [In progress] Parallel
+## [In progress] Parallel Server

 Use actix/erlang.

-Cool: everyone interacts with the same server to send messages, but has own instance to receive messages from.
+Cool: everyone interacts with the same server to send messages, but has specific instance to receive messages from.

 Not cool:

 ### Design

 **Request handler**

-Handles requests and assigns messages to incoming message actors based on the sender.
+Handles requests directly from client and load balances messages to inbox actors based on the sender id.

-**Incoming message actors**

-Two actos that flip states between receiving messages and sending messages.
-The sending actors forward messages to the mailboxes.
+**Inbox**

+Actor that receives messages from request handlers and fills a queue within a single epoch.
+When the epoch is started, the message queue is transferred to the router and started over.

+**Router**

+The router transforms the message queue into a hash map of vectors based on receivers.
+For each message in the message queue, the router breaks down the message bundle adds the inbox index to all messages in a bundle, and puts each message into a vector destined for the receiver responsible for the mailbox for the destination client.

+**Receiver**

+A receiver processes messages from one router at a time.
+The receiver puts each message into a vector based on the destination client.
+Each receiver iterates over routers in the same order.

+**Outbox**

+An outbox holds all messages destined for a client from previous epochs.

 **Sequencer**

-**Mailbox**

-### Internal Attestation

-Each actor in the system will sign over the message before forwarding it to the next actor.
-Incoming message actor needs to sign over message bundle, the epoch number, and the index of the bundle in its queue.
-They also have to attest to an epoch if there are no messages in it.
+A sequencer communicates with inboxes/routers to indicate epoch starts.
+All outboxes communicate with the sequencer when they receive their list of messages for an epoch.
+Once a sequencer receives indication from all outboxes that an epoch has been committed, it sends a new epoch signal to the inboxes.

-### Client-facing Attestation
+### Client-facing Attestation of correctness

 Outgoing message actors will need to sign over the messages received for a mailbox in an epoch.
  * Global per-message seq number
  * hash of the recipients (produced by the sending client)